raihanaza/lmu-cmsi-3801-homework/README.md

 *Collaborators: Cecilia Zaragoza, Lauren Campbell, Raihana Zahra, Z Anderson*

 ### Description
+1.
+2. The powers generator function is a generator that takes a base number and a limit, and yields the increasing powers of the base while the resulting number is less than or equal to the limit
-The say function utilizes recursive calls to chain multiple strings together into a final outputted phrase.
+3. The say function utilizes recursive calls to chain multiple strings together into a final outputted phrase.
 If there are no input call, it will output an empty string. <br>
+4.
+5.

 +1 Homework point because Cecilia helped Dr. Toal in-class by pointing out how to call a function on a Vector object in Javascript on 9/11/24.